ionic-team/ionic-framework/core/src/utils/test/playwright/docs/api.md

 # Playwright Test Utils

-This directory contains utilities that can be used to more easily test Stencil projects with Playwright.
+The testing directory within Ionic's codebase contains utilities that can be used to more easily test Stencil projects with Playwright.

 ## Table of Contents